-For Mustangs that are stock or with modifications such as exhaust midpipes or headers, mufflers, pulleys, gears and name-brand cold air intakes (Steeda, JLT, BBK, Roush, Airaid, KNN), IMRC deletes, etc.(but still stock cylinder heads & cam[s].)
-This includes name-brand mass-produced intake manifolds (Ford Racing, Edelbrock).
-This category also includes mechanical throttles (2004 and older) but not electronic throttles.
+The tune rate for Stock or standard Bolt-On Naturally Aspirated is only for Mustangs that are stock or have limited modifications such as exhaust midpipes or shorty headers, mufflers, pulleys, gears and name-brand cold air intakes (Steeda, JLT, BBK, Roush, Airaid, KNN),

 Dyno rates may vary for special applications, such as racecars requiring custom work, other brand vehicles, different tuning software, etc. Dyno rates above are for tunes based on a Ford computer.
 Stand-alone computer systems are priced differently.
 Call for info.